 The use of traditional "lawn" species and spaces should be limited to parks and public open spaces that should encourage recreational uses unless individual builders incorporate grey water usage.
 Drought-tolerant, durable and long-lived ground cover species that maintain a year round cover and interest through leaf structure or flower varieties should be encouraged.
 When "lawn" species are utilized, varieties should include deep rooting species that use less water than traditional varieties.
-The use and application of "lawn" species shall follow the guideline and requirements set for in AB1881.
+The use and and requirements set for in AB1881.

-Where bio-swales have been incorporated, species should be selected that filter and slow the movement of water from curb inlets to drain inlets.
+Where bio-swales have been incorporated, species

+should be selected that filter and slow the movement of water from curb inlets to drain inlets.
 Species should be tolerant of flooding and should be irrigated to maintain an alternative appearance year-round.

 Tree varieties should be selected to imitate a rural Delta Valley aesthetic and should include a predominance of Oak species typical in valley habitats.
 Evergreen varieties should be used to frame and give additional interest year-round to selected areas.
-Flowering or accent trees should be selected for year-round interest through flower characteristics, branching patterns, bark color and shape.

-Design of private landscape areas should incorporate energy efficient methodologies such as the use of local materials, local suppliers and natural on-site composting through mulching to reduce green waste.
+Flowering or accent trees should be selected for year-round interest through flower characteristics, branching patterns, bark color and While fruiting varieties of trees or shrubs may hearken to shape.
+Additional "accent" trees installed outside of the parkway strip areas may be of a different species (refer to the Plant Selection Guide tree selection for a list of energy efficient methodologies such as the use of local materials, local suppliers and natural on-site composting through mulching to reduce green waste.
 Plant material should be selected to reduce constant pruning and sheering to reduce green waste.
 Tree species should be selected to encourage solar gain during winter months and to shade windows and large walls to reduce energy consumption during the summer months.
 Irrigation of private landscape spaces should be installed and should conform to current state water reduction mandates and AB1881.